 One World University currently has three faculties: the Pedagogical faculty, the faculty of Fighting with The Poor and the faculty of Polyhistory.
 The university offers courses, either on site at its campus in Changalane or through distance learning.

-Richmond Vale Academy has entered into an agreement of cooperation with OWU in Mozambique, allowing its participants to earn a degree from OWU as distance learners while following a course at Richmond Vale Academy.
+Richmond Vale Academy has entered into an agreement of cooperation with OWU in Mozambique, allowing its participants to earn a certificate from OWU as distance learners while following a course at Richmond Vale Academy.
 When participating in an OWU degree course, you will as part of the program go through the relevant curriculum and take the required exams from OWU in Mozambique, and you will be assigned a tutor who will be your contact person in all matters concerning your OWU degree.

 Here is an overview of the subjects that all Fighting with the Poor participants take: